 It has sold over 19 million copies to date.

-The Secret promised riches, success, happiness and an amazing life.
+The Secret promised riches, success, happiness, and amazing life.

 All you had to do was visualize what you wanted and that simple act would attract it.